What's in the autumn issue

 - The magic of mushrooms

 Get an insight into the fascinating work of Kew's mycologists.
 Read a pdf of this feature, and see below.

 In the Gardens:

-Season Highlights - the best places to head for in Kew this spring
+The best places to head for in Kew this autumn and winter

-Direction – Kew's director Richard Deverell on his priorities for Kew
+Kew's director Richard Deverell on the importance of fundraising

 Keep up to date with events and news from Kew